 As I mentioned in another post, it took me a few years to get to the point of truly enjoying parenting a gifted child as opposed to trying to come up with ways to survive.
 I can say I truly do enjoy my child now.
 David and I have both said many times that God knew we needed a court jester to lighten things up around here and so He sent Caroline.

-So where to begin with the joys of parenting a differently-wired child?
+So where to begin with the joys of parenting my gifted child?
 There are so many to choose from!